GamePLAN: Reimagining recreation in Calgary

 Pools

-We have many small, single-use recreation facilities that are up to four times more expensive to operate per square foot when compared to larger, modern facilities.
+Calgary has many small, single-use recreation facilities that can be up to four times more expensive to operate per square foot when compared to larger, modern facilities.

 Future aquatic facilities will be designed to be more efficient usually including a lane pool, teaching pool and leisure pool for swim clubs, lane swimmers, swimming lessons and families to use at the same time.